 - NG6 is a program worked in conjunction with Los Angeles County to assist homeless veterans in identifying employment opportunities and funding for housing.
 As a result of this partnership, Northrop Grumman hired over 25 homeless veterans in 2020.

 - Operation Injured Military Pursuing Assisted Career Transition (IMPACT) is Northrop Grumman’s unique, award-winning program focused on hiring injured service members as they transition out of the military to a private-sector career.
-In 2020, we hired over 100 veterans through Operation IMPACT, the most in any calendar year to date.
-Read more details of Operation IMPACT on our corporate website.
+In 2020, we hired more than 100 veterans through Operation IMPACT, the most in any calendar year to date.
+Learn more details of Operation IMPACT.

 Northrop Grumman participates in various career fairs throughout the year in partnership with Vets2Industry, Wounded Warriors, the U.S. Department of Labor, and multiple U.S. military bases.
 In 2020, we interviewed 237 candidates, resulting in 175 offers accepted.